vyevs/sudoku/README.md

 2. hidden singles
 3. backtracking

-initial state is provided via a file that is the 1st arg to the program
+initial state is provided via a file that is the 1st arg to the program (.ss file format)

 verifies the final solution and reports any errors